|Nutrition Facts (per serving)|

 - Optional: freshly ground black pepper to taste

 - Optional: 2 green onion stalks (or substitute with Japanese "nira" or garlic chives)

 - For Pork and Lettuce Wraps:

 - 1 pound/400 grams pork (sukiyaki-cut or other medium thin sliced pork; or substitute with 6 to 8 pieces of thicker pork loins)

 - 6 pieces of lettuce (green leafy, or Japanese "shungiku" crown daisy greens to wrap the pork with.)

-Make the miso sauce (marinade).
-In a small bowl, combine miso, sugar, honey, minced garlic and ginger juice (or finely minced ginger), and sesame oil.
+Make the miso sauce marinade.
+In a small bowl, combine miso, sugar, honey, minced garlic, ginger, and sesame oil.
 Mix well.
 Add salt and pepper to taste (optional).
 If you'd like to add green onion (or "nira" garlic chives), chop finely, then add to the marinade and mix well.
 If you like, reserve some of the chopped green onion for garnish.
-Set the miso sauce aside.

 Marinate the pork for 20 to 30 minutes.
 If you don't have time to marinate the pork, the pork may be cooked with the sauce and still have good flavor.

 In a non-stick pan over high heat, sear pork until done and the sauce has browned slightly.